80+ Verified Digital Marketing Statistics & Trends You Should Know (2022)

-Half of the bloggers spend less than 3 hours in creating their posts while just 1 out of 8 bloggers spend more than 6 hours per post.
+Half of the bloggers spend less than 3 hours creating their posts, while just 1 out of 8 bloggers spend more than 6 hours per post.
 And the ones who dedicated more time are 56% more likely to yield better results.

 You must have already heard that long and detailed posts get more shares than the shorter ones.

 To confirm the fact, OkDork analyzed 10 of the most shared articles online.
-Their research showed that on an average content with 2000 and above words gets more shares than the shorter ones.
+Their research showed that, on average, content with 2000 and above words gets more shares than the shorter ones.

 These posts are more likely to perform better if you add more visuals to them.
 Studies show that users can recall 65% of visual content even 3 days after they see it.